Grant opportunity

 The Weinstein JAMS International Fellowship brings professionals from outside the United States into a fellowship experience focused on dispute resolution and justice systems.

 JAMS Foundation lists this opportunity for Legal, ADR, and dispute-resolution professionals outside the United States, Governance, Policy & Society, Global / United States host.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants should be legal, alternative dispute resolution, or dispute-resolution professionals outside the United States.